 I’m with the AI, and I’m here to help

 The same human who helped create the AI had only one task at this moment, move the stone to its place on the board as the AI instructed.
-The move would seem to be a bad move, except later when it seemed the AI was playing in a way we humans could learn from.
+The move would seem to be a bad move, except later, when it appeared the AI was playing in a way we humans could learn from.
 This … Continue reading I’m with the AI, and I’m here to help

 X-33 – the middle path?